 Other DBF procurements may be motivated by the sponsor's desire to defer payment for the project.
 This motivation could be due to lack of current funding or the desire to use the deferred payment to incentivize the design-builder to accelerate the construction of the DBF project.
 Deferred payment DBF arrangements approximate design-build-finance-operate-maintain (DBFOM) P3 procurements, but without the design-builder assuming long-term operations or revenue risk.
 In this case, the project sponsor issues a procurement asking bidders to provide the cost for developing the project today, with the payment of that amount promised at a later time.
 By accepting a deferred payment, a DBF partner assumes additional risks beyond those of a traditional DB contract, including the risk associated with future appropriations expected to make project funding available.

 Private design-builders may use different approaches to finance their costs for DBF procurements.
 In some cases they may provide self-financing and front their own implementation costs until the sponsor is able to repay them.
 In others, the design-builder may borrow funds through existing commercial credit lines or use a combination of the two approaches.
 In cases where larger amounts of money are involved over longer periods of time, design-builders may arrange project-specific financing (bonding).
-Creditors would price loans based on the risks involved with the project sponsor’s ability to meet its payments to the design-builder.
+Creditors would price loans based on the risks involved with the project sponsor's ability to meet its payments to the design-builder.
+This option includes the potential to access tax-exempt debt issued through a nonprofit public benefit corporation pursuant to IRS Revenue Ruling 63-20.

 The decision over which of these financing approaches is used is made directly by design-builders and is driven largely by their size, the amount of cash and credit they have access to, and their tolerance for risk.